-Peru Hop didn’t commission this write up – and sadly I didn’t get any free transport for it.
-These are genuinely my opinions and experience.
-They’re a fantastic company, and if you’re travelling Peru you absolutely should go with them.
+Peru Hop didn’t commission this write-up – and sadly I didn’t get any free transport for it.
+These are genuinely my opinions and experiences.
+They’re a fantastic company, and if you’re travelling to Peru you absolutely should go with them.

 Peru Hop Review

 A relatively new company, Peru Hop was started in 2014 by Irish business partners Will and Connor.
 Both owners are super hands-on and make sure to meet all their passengers, and they’re both really funny and great guys.
 The story behind Peru Hop is that Will ‘went backpacking around the world like an idiot’ in Connor’s words, and fell in love with a girl from Lima.

 After a second circuit around South America, he upped sticks and moved to Peru to be with the girl of his dreams, and had the idea to start up a hop-on hop-off bus tour like New Zealand’s Kiwi Experience.
 Somehow he convinced his friend Connor to swap Ireland for Peru, and after a year and a half of planning Peru Hop was started.

 The idea is a simple one.
 You buy a ticket from Lima to Cusco (or the other way around) which is valid for one year and stops at Paracas, Huacachina, Nasca and Arequipa en route.
 You can hop off at each stop and stay as long as you like before hopping on the next bus.
 The recommended tour takes about six days.
 You’d have one night in Paracas, one in Huacachina, an overnight bus to Arequipa, a quick stop in Nazca for the viewing tower, and finally two nights in Arequipa before the last stretch to Cusco.